Raskas009/ai-case-study/sparta_science_ai_case_study.md

 ### How Is Sparta Science Performing Relative to Competitors?
 Sparta’s focus on biomechanics, combined with its proprietary AI technology, gives it an edge over traditional solutions and competitors in the market (Sparta Science, n.d.).
+They tap the market by securing large-scale clients like the Department of Defense and major sports teams.
+Their data-driven, scalable solution has allowed them to increase revenue and attract investment, performing better by addressing gaps in comprehensive movement health insights.

 ---